Anthony Wayne: Command of the Legion of the United States

 Wayne then negotiated the Treaty of Greenville between the tribal confederacy — which had experienced a difficult winter – and the United States, which was signed on August 3, 1795.
-The U.S. stated the land was already ceded to the French or British in previous wars.
+The U.S. stated the land was already ceded by the French or British in previous wars.
 At the meetings, Wayne promised the land of "Indiana", the remaining land to the west, to remain Indian forever.
 Wayne also supplied food and farming supplies as a good faith gesture.
-Wayne read portions of the Paris Treaty, informing them that the British were encouraging them to fight for land and forts the British already ceded to the United States.
+Wayne read out portions of the Treaty of Paris, stating to the Native Americans that the British were encouraging them to fight for land that they had already ceded to the United States.

 While crops were planted and farmed again, Wayne's promise of land and treaty were left vulnerable after his death.
 A Spanish spy Wilkinson would take command of his army.
 Citizens eventually continued to settle beyond the borders and the state of Ohio later entered into the Union in 1803.
 After Wayne's death, settlers continued moving past the borders and pushing the Native American people who lived there further westward.